-All members of the Canisius College community are entitled to and responsible for maintaining an environment of civility that is free from disparagement, intimidation, harassment and violence of any kind, including sexual violence.
-All new Canisius College students are required to complete an on-line sexual violence prevention training program.
+All members of the Canisius University community are entitled to and responsible for maintaining an environment of civility that is free from disparagement, intimidation, harassment and violence of any kind, including sexual violence.
+All new Canisius University students are required to complete an online sexual violence prevention training program.
 In addition, the Title IX Coordinator and the Counseling Center staff conduct presentations on sexual violence prevention for all new students and parents during New Student Orientation.
 The Title IX Coordinator also does sexual assault prevention trainings for Campus Security Authorities.
 The Title IX Coordinator gives sexual assault prevention and consent presentations to all student-athletes, student leaders, and student clubs and organizations.
-The Sexual Assault Prevention Group at Canisius has created sexual assault prevention materials and presentations which are widely distributed to students.
-All first year students participate in a bystander intervention program, Step-Up Griffs, during the first 4 weeks of the fall semester.
 Other students participate in the bystander intervention program through presentations to clubs and organizations.

 SEXUAL VIOLENCE INCLUDES